mybonk/mybonk-wiki/workshop-22/README.md

 This workshop uses **P2WSH** (native SegWit, 3-of-5): well-supported, standard, lower fees than legacy P2SH.

+> All hands-on steps run against the test network from [workshop-10](../workshop-10/) — free coins, 30-second blocks, no real funds at risk.
+The multisig mechanics are identical on mainnet.

 ---

 ## Prerequisites

-- **[Workshop 10](../workshop-10/)** fully operational: Bitcoin VM synced to Mutinynet signet, Lightning container running.
+- **[Workshop 10](../workshop-10/)** fully operational: Bitcoin VM running, Lightning container up.
 - **Sparrow Wallet** installed on your laptop and already connected to the workshop-10 Bitcoin node (RPC `http://<vm-ip>:38332`, user `bitcoin`, password `bitcoin`, network `signet`).
-- Access to the [Mutinynet faucet](https://faucet.mutinynet.com/) to get test coins.
+- Access to the test network faucet (see workshop-10) to get free test coins.

 > If Sparrow is not yet connected to workshop-10, open **Preferences → Server → Bitcoin Core**, enter the VM's IP and RPC credentials, and click **Test Connection** until it shows green.